juanro49/autu-mandu/README.md

 # Car Report

+---

+**Not maintained:** Car Report has been a project I created and maintained in my free time.
+I realized that I don't enjoy maintaining it anymore and so I decided to archive it.
+The app is now unpublished on Google Play.
+Feel free to keep using the app as long as it works.
+I hope it has been useful to you. :-)

+---

 > Android app for saving and looking up costs (refuelings, ...) of your car.

 Car Report is an android app, which lets you enter refuelings and other income and expenses of your